alexhkurz/introduction-to-mathematical-proof/README.md

 [Introduction](introduction.md): Why do we need proofs in mathematics?

+The aim of the course is to use formal logic as a tool to teach students to write informal mathematical proofs.

+Part I collects examples of proofs.

+I dont have Part II yet.
+Part II should teach writing proofs, but I dont know yet how to best go about it.

 ## Part I: Examples

 All these examples can be presented in a way that they are accessible to students in the last year of high school or first year university.